usaid-cs/yesterday-i-learned/random.md

 - _Le nom de la quiche_ might have come from German _Kuchen_, cake/tart.
 - Walter White is written to be slowly blinded by money and/or ambition, [even himself](http://i.imgur.com/BdzuGWg.jpg).
 - "America's real safety net is drugs, alcohol, cheap food, and free porn."
 Attributed to a Henry Rollins
-- Compass is the "two sticks" thing you use to draw circles.
+- Compass is either a thing that tells you the direction, or the "two sticks" thing you use to draw circles.
 Protractor is the plastic disc you use to measure angles.
 - Fresh tuna is tough and has no flavour.
 Age it for a few days first.
 - Selfie sticks are banned from Disney theme parks.
 - /r/dickpics is full of pictures of Richards.